rust-lang-ua/rustcamp/1_concepts/1_7_sized/README.md

 Task 1.7: `Sized` and `?Sized` types
 ====================================

-Most types in 📚 [Rust]⏱0.25h have a particular size, in bytes, that is knowable at compile time.
+Most types in 🏠 [Rust] have a particular size, in bytes, that is knowable at compile time.
 For example, an `i32` is 32 bits big, or 4 bytes.
 However, there are some types which are useful to express, but do not have a defined size (called "unsized" or "dynamically sized" types).
 One example is `[T]`: it represents a certain number of `T` in a sequence, but we don’t know how many there are, so the size is not known.

-All types with a constant size known at compile time in 📚 [Rust]⏱0.25h implement 📚 [`Sized`]⏱0.25h marker trait.
-And all type parameters (except `Self` in traits) have always an implicit bound of 📚 [`Sized`]⏱0.25h.
-So, you should not bother about specifying 📚 [`Sized`]⏱0.25h marker trait in code, usually.
+All types with a constant size known at compile time in 🏠 [Rust] implement 📚 [`Sized`] marker trait.
+And all type parameters (except `Self` in traits) have always an implicit bound of 📚 [`Sized`].
+So, you should not bother about specifying 📚 [`Sized`] marker trait in code, usually.

-For better understanding 📚 [`Sized`]⏱0.25h and `?Sized` purpose, design, limitations and use cases, read through the following articles:
+For better understanding 📚 [`Sized`] and `?Sized` purpose, design, limitations and use cases, read through the following articles:
-- 📚 [Official `Sized` docs][`Sized`]⏱0.25h
+- 📚 [Official `Sized` docs][`Sized`]
-- 📚 [Old Rust Book: 3.31.
+- 🧭 [Old Rust Book: 3.31.
 Unsized Types][4]⏱0.25h
 - ❓ [Rust Forum: Trait Objects and the Sized Trait][5]⏱0.25h
 - 📰 [pretzelhammer: Sizedness in Rust][6]⏱1h